LucasDominguesTressoldi/ChallengeBRQ/README.md

 💻 These parts were made to represent other sections of the website, such as the customer search tab, the chatbot 🤖 and the login button.

-🔗 Access the website here: link
+🔗 Access the website here: https://lucasdominguestressoldi.github.io/ChallengeBRQ/